 - Entertainment: Everything from gaming consoles to high-definition televisions relies on intricate PCB designs to deliver superior performance.

-PCBs have undergone a revolutionary journey, from the visionary insights of pioneers like Hanson and Edison to today’s pervasive use in almost every conceivable device.
+Throughout the history of printed circuit boards, they have undergone a revolutionary journey.
+This journey began with visionary insights from pioneers like Hanson and Edison.
+Today, manufacturers pervasively use these boards in almost every conceivable device.
 They not only have reshaped industries but also intricately woven themselves into the fabric of our daily lives.
-Modern PCB design services have come a long way!
-To further understand the intricacies of these advancements, check out our PCB Basics and Design Innovation Guide.